-A match has five sets, with each set being won by the first team to reach 25 points (15 in the fifth set).
+A match has five sets, with each set being won by the first team to reach 25 points (15 in the fifth set) and be 2 points clear of the opposition.
 The rules are based on the FIVB rules for able-bodied volleyball, with a few minor modifications.
-The seated version requires a smaller court (10m x 6m) and a lower net (1.15m for men, 1.05m for women).
+The sitting version requires a smaller court (10m x 6m) and a lower net (1.15m for men, 1.05m for women).

 Two gold medals will be at stake at Tokyo 2020 in the men's and women's competitions.